joshhaines1/Betify/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+All rights reserved.
+This software may not be reproduced, modified, distributed, or used in any form without the prior written permission of the author.